A History of CSU Extension

 CSU Extension empowers Coloradans to address important and emerging community needs using dynamic, science-based educational resources.

-For over 100 years, CSU Extension has helped people in Colorado find the answers they need for a healthy home life, successful business and thriving community.
-We bring the University’s research-based resources to local communities across the state.
+The History of CSU Extension stretches back over 100 years and has helped people in Colorado find the answers they need for a healthy home life, successful business and thriving community.
+We bring Colorado State University’s research-based resources to local communities across the state.

 Whether you have a question about health, financial literacy, pasture or livestock management, weeds, pests or gardens, 4-H or youth development, renewable energy, elder or child-care issues, CSU Extension can connect you to the latest, most accurate data and information.